morphatic/astrologyjs/README.md

 ## Installation

 To use AstrologyJS in a project, run the following in a terminal from the root of your project.
-This will save AstrologyJs as a dependency within your `package.json` file.
+This will save AstrologyJS as a dependency within your `package.json` file.

 ```
-npm install astro --save
+npm install astrologyjs --save
 ```